Sports Hall Heating

-Designing a heating system for a sports hall can be challenging.
+Designing a heating system for sports halls can be challenging.
 The main issue is usually the effect of a very high ceiling, often in excess of 6m.
 In tall buildings conventional convection based heating systems can be very expensive to run.
 It is estimated that in a conventionally heated building, the air temperature will increase by around 2.5°C for every metre above floor level.
-Therefore, to maintain an air temperature of 20°C at floor level, in a 6m high sports hall, the air temperature at ceiling level would be around 35°C. The net result is a large body of over-heated air that is expensive to generate and serves no useful purpose.
+Therefore, to maintain an air temperature of 20°C at floor level, in a 6m high sports hall, the air temperature at ceiling level would be around 35°C. The net result is a large body of over-heated warm air that is expensive to generate and serves no useful purpose.

 The second challenge when designing a sports hall heating system concerns the sporting activities themselves.
 Heaters mounted at low level can interfere with activities and even be dangerous.
 This means that heaters mounted at high level tend to be more acceptable but, of course, maintenance of high level equipment is difficult and expensive so heaters that require little or no maintenance are preferred.
 Even with a high mounting position, occasional impact from a stray football or tennis ball is inevitable so any heater needs to be robust enough to cope.

-Many sports hall are used for activities other than purely sports.
+Many sports halls are used for activities other than purely sports.
 School halls for example are often used for parents’ evenings, exams etc. Where this is likely to apply, a silent system is generally preferred.

 Radiant cassettes creating a warm environment in a school sports hall